-- 7. Choose Save to update the value, and then choose Save new version to apply the changes.
-You must choose Save new version for Trusted Remediator to recognize the change. - 8.
+- 7. Optionally, set the preconfigured-parameters to one of the following: - CreateSnapshot=false to not to create snapshot of the Amazon EBS volume before it's deleted - MinimumUnattachedDays=10 to set minimum unattached days of the Amazon EBS volume to delete to be 10 days - CreateSnapshot=false, MinimumUnattachedDays=10 for both of the above - 8.
+Choose Save to update the value, and then choose Save new version to apply the changes.
+You must choose Save new version for Trusted Remediator to recognize the change. - 9.
 Make sure that your Amazon EBS volumes don't have a tag with the keyTR-DAvU99Dc4C-Execution-Mode.
 This tag key overrides the default execution-mode for that EBS Volume.